Edwin Tong

 Edwin Charles Tong Chun Fai (born 12 August 1969) is a Singaporean politician and lawyer who has been appointed as Minister for Law and Second Minister for Home Affairs concurrently in 2025.

-A member of the governing People's Action Party (PAP), he has been the Member of Parliament (MP) representing the Joo Chiat division of East Coast Group Representation Constituency since 2025, and previously the Joo Chiat division of Marine Parade Group Representation Constituency between 2015 and 2025, and the Jalan Besar division of Moulmein–Kallang GRC between 2011 and 2015.
+A member of the governing People's Action Party (PAP), he has been the Member of Parliament (MP) representing the Joo Chiat division of East Coast GRC since 2025, and previously the Joo Chiat division of Marine Parade GRC between 2015 and 2025, and the Jalan Besar division of Moulmein–Kallang GRC between 2011 and 2015.
 He has also been serving as Deputy Chairman of the People's Association since 2021.
 Prior to entering politics, Tong was a lawyer at Allen & Gledhill practising extensively in corporate and commercial disputes, restructuring and insolvency matters, and international arbitration.
 He was appointed Senior Counsel in 2015.

 Tong made his political debut in the 2011 general election as part of a four-member PAP team contesting in Moulmein–Kallang GRC and won.
 Throughout his political career, he served as Senior Minister of State for Law and Senior Minister of State for Health before being promoted to full minister after the 2020 general election.
 He forms part of the new Cabinet selected by Lawrence Wong announced in May 2024.

-Education
+Early life and education

-Tong was educated at St. Joseph's Institution and Raffles Junior College before graduating from the National University of Singapore in 1994 with a Bachelor of Laws degree.
+Born in Singapore, Tong was educated at St. Joseph's Institution and Raffles Junior College before graduating from the National University of Singapore in 1994 with a Bachelor of Laws degree.

 During his time in Raffles Junior College, he was classmates with former Parliament Speaker and former Marine Parade GRC Member of Parliament, Tan Chuan-Jin.